Skip to main content

 Types of Work

-When applying for DBE Certification, you must indicate the type of work your firm is capable of performing.
-You must be able to verify that you can control the firm with respect to the type of work.
+When applying for DBE Certification, indicate the type of work your firm can perform.
+Verify that the socially and economincally disadvantaged owner(s) can control the firm with respect to that type of work.
 The general work categories are:

-Paving- includes concrete paving, asphalt paving, and concrete incidentals.
+Paving- concrete paving, asphalt paving, and concrete incidentals.

-Structures- includes bridges, retaining walls, roadway structures, and buildings.
+Structures- bridges, retaining walls, roadway structures, and buildings.

-Erosion Control- includes sodding, seeding, temporary erosion control, landscaping, mulching.
+Erosion Control- sodding, seeding, temporary erosion control, landscaping, mulching.

-Fencing and Guardrail- includes right-of-way fencing and guardrail placement.
+Fencing and Guardrail- right-of-way fencing and guardrail placement.

-Professional Services- includes engineering, architectural, right-of-way, urban planning, surveying, construction inspection, etc.
+Professional Services- engineering, architectural, right-of-way, urban planning, surveying, construction inspection, etc.

 Other Construction Specialties- miscellaneous not elsewhere classified.